yossisht9876/terraform-ansible-docker-aws/README.md

 3.pull and run mongodb container

-the mongo task will deploy a python script to the mongo container
+* the mongo task will deploy a python script to the mongo container

-in oredr to track twwets on twitter that contain the word
+in oredr to track twwets on twitter that contain the word "docker"

-"docker"

-the apache task will deploy a webserver with a info.php file
+* the apache task will deploy a webserver container with a info.php file

 that will connect to mongo container and dispaly some of the